VeraTaras/Matrix/README.md

 ```
 2. Open in Visual Studio
 3. Open the solution file (`Matrix.sln`) in Visual Studio.
-4. Build and run the application using Visual Studio.
+4. Build and run the application.

 ## Usage